 Bone Grafting Consultation at Rio Grande Oral Surgery

 If you have been missing teeth for a long time and are interested in dental implants, you may be recommended for bone grafting at our office in Albuquerque, NM.
 Bone grafting helps patients who weren’t originally candidates for dental implants restore their smile with the best possible tooth replacement solution.
-Dr. Gregory McGee has years of experience and training, and he can develop the best treatment plan to fit your bone grafting and tooth replacement needs.
+Drs.
+Gregory McGee and Drew Steel have years of experience and training, and they can develop the best treatment plan to fit your bone grafting and tooth replacement needs.